MTKruto/website/src/starting-the-client.md

 await client.start({ botToken: "1234567890:AABCDEFGHIJKLMNOP" });
 ```

-And here is an example on how you can use your own resolver functions for authorizing a user.
+Here is an example of using custom resolver functions to authorize a user.

 <code-group>